 I couldn’t get by without an off-camera flash.
 My Nikon Speedlight is great.
 I generally use it on my camera, but I can also use it with my radio transmitter and receiver and put it on my light stand.
 I’d love two of these babies.
 Yes, you need a radio transmitter and receiver for your camera and flash to communicate when they are separated.

-I use my backdrops more than I use the stand.
-I have an empty wall in my office that I hang the backdrops on instead of the stand and it’s the perfect place to do a little indoor shooting.
+I have some backdrops that fit on a really light portable stand, but I use my backdrops more than I use the stand.
+Since I have an empty wall in my office, I hang the backdrops on the wall instead of the stand and it’s the perfect place to do a little indoor shooting.
 I have a white backdrop and a few fancy ones, but I mostly use the white one and one of the fancy one’s on the backside where it just looks black.
-I use this set up for special photo shoots like Halloween costumes or for Valentine cards.
+This set up is perfect for special photo shoots like Halloween costumes or for Valentine cards.
+Click here to see a Darth Vader photo shoot on this black background and see how I edit it in Photoshop.
+You can also see how I put together my Valentine cards with pictures from photo shoots here.

 You’ll also need a bag of some sort to carry everything around in.
 At one point I went for the fancy Kelly Moore bag because it wasn’t a plain black bag.
 It was more of purse style.
 I envisioned being able to casually carry around my camera in my purse.
 That didn’t happen.
 That camera is heavy.
 One year I loaded that bag down with equipment and took it on a flight.
 I could not even carry it!
 Huge mistake.
 I have a very streamlined ThinkTank bag/system.
 I have the bag for the camera and the add on compartment for the light and another add on for a lens.
 This is what I carry.
 Yes, it’s black, but it’s so much easier.

 For a short period of time I was convinced I could just carry my camera around.
-One shoot I had it hanging from my arm on the strap and I had my brand new 70-200mm lens attached.
-I was getting out of the car and gathering my things when wouldn’t you know it, the strap came off the camera and the lens fell on the concrete and broke.
-I had to shoot with my backup.
+At one shoot I had it hanging from my arm on the strap and I had my brand new 70-200mm lens attached.
+As I was getting out of the car and gathering my things, wouldn’t you know it, the strap came off the camera and the lens fell on the concrete and broke.
+Luckily I had brought a backup camera and that is what I had to shoot with.
 I was devastated.
 I had to send the lens in for repairs.
 It turned out to be okay, but that’s when I decided I would need to make sure I had my camera in some sort of bag until I was actually ready to take that first shot.
 You invest so much in equipment, you need to make sure you protect it.

 Every dollar spent on photography equipment has been well spent.
 I would buy every single thing I own again.
 I recommend Nikon, Tamron, Westcott, and ThinkTank.
 Check out what they have to offer.
-Start where you are comfortable.
+Start where you are comfortable and upgrade from there when the time is right.
 You won’t regret it.